doshareme/cli/README.md

 ## How to use
 Download the latest binary release for your OS and arch from [releases](https://github.com/doshareme/cli/releases).

-Run the file in any location
+1.Run the file in any location

 ```bash
 doshare <filename> **<your_doshare_instance_url>